 For Justin Welby, if there is a way forward for the Communion, it will be liturgical.
 The liturgy shows us what togetherness really looks like, how structure may prove fruitful, and why we must be patient.

 Many have bridled at the primates’ challenge to the maverick Episcopal Church to be a team player.
 The primates’ attempt at discipline, it is objected, was both clumsy and authoritarian, pushing in the opposite direction of possibly prophetic witness.

 By Matt Townsend Official and unofficial responses to the meeting have poured out, making clear that many within the Anglican Communion are walking and talking.

 By Josiah Idowu-Fearon The recent gathering of primates has attracted the attention of both secular and church journalists alike, and the blogosphere is so full of commentary and interpretation that I can barely keep up with it.
 The good news is that the world has noticed the Anglican Communion!

 John Martin has just reported on the Primates' Meeting at The Living Church: "Primates suspend TEC over same sex decisions."
-The report comes in the wake of a released, preliminary statement from the Primates, after leaked reports and comments at Anglican Ink,...
+The report comes in the wake of a released, preliminary statement from the Primates, ...
 Read More...

 Is the Primates' Meeting disconnected from the reality of the Anglican Communion?
 Jesse Zink has claimed that “calling together a group of bishops has rarely been a good way of resolving conflict.”